Direct Access for Conjunctive Queries with Negations: From join queries to s

 \begin{proof} Given $(K,\sigma) \in \rec$, we bound the number of edges created in the circuit during the first recursive call with these parameters.
 There are at most $m+1$ such edges for each $d \in D$.
 Indeed, for a value $d \in D$, there are at most $m$ $\sigma'$-connected components for $\sigma'=\sigma \cup [x\gets d]$ hence the first recursive call creates at most $m$ edges between $v_d$ and $w_i$ and one edge between $v$ and $v_d$.
 Observe that any other recursive call with these parameters will not add any extra edges in the circuit since it will result in a cache hit.
 Moreover, any recursive call of the form $(K,\sigma)$ with $K$ inconsistent with $\sigma$ will return a $\bot$-gate without creating any new edge.
 Hence, the size of the circuit produced in the end is at most $|\rec| \cdot |D| \cdot (m+1) = \bigo(|\rec| \cdot |D| \cdot \poly(Q))$.

-Moreover, each operation in \cref{alg:dpll} can be done in time polynomial in $|Q|$ if one stores the relation using a well-chosen datastructure.
+Moreover, each operation in \cref{alg:dpll} can be done in time polynomial in $|Q|$ if one stores the relation using a well-chosen data structure.
 Indeed, if one sees a relation $R$ on variables $x_1 \prec \dots \prec x_n$ as a set of words on an alphabet $D$ whose first letter is $x_n$ and last is $x_1$, one can store it as a trie of size $\bigot(|R|)$ and project $R$ on $x_1, \dots, x_{n-1}$ in $\bigot(1)$ (this is the encoding used in the Triejoin algorithm from~\cite{triejoin}).
 Hence, we can test for inconsistency in time $\bigot(|Q|)$ after having fixed the highest variables in $Q$ to a value $d \in D$ by going over every atom of $Q$.
-We account for the cost of checking inconsistency of a recursive call $(K,\sigma)$ where $K$ is inconsistent with $\sigma$ to the recursive call just before.
-This allows us to consider that every recursive call $(K,\sigma)$ where $K$ is inconsistent with $\sigma$ is done for free.
+During a recursive call $(K,\sigma)$ where $K$ is inconsistent with $\sigma$, we have to check for this inconsistency before returning $\bot$ and cannot really do it for free.
+To simplify the analysis, we assume that this check is performed before calling the function and hence we can assume every recursive call $(K,\sigma)$ where $K$ is inconsistent with $\sigma$ is done for free.
+In other words, we incur the cost of this call to the calling function.

-Moreover computing the $\sigma'$-connected component can be done in polynomial time in $|Q|$ since it boils down to finding the connected components of a graph having at most $m$ nodes.
+Moreover computing the $\sigma'$-connected components can be done in polynomial time in $|Q|$ since it boils down to finding the connected components of a graph having at most $m$ nodes.
 Such a graph can be constructed in polynomial time in $|Q|$ by testing intersections of variables in atoms.
 Finally, from the previous discussion, a recursive call to \cref{alg:dpll} creates at most $m+1$ edges for each $d \in D$.
 Moreover, reading and writing values in the cache can be done in time $\bigot(\poly(|Q|))$ by using a hash table.
-Indeed, the cached value are subqueries of $Q$ together with partial variables assignments, hence can be encoded with $\bigo(|Q|\log |D|)$ bits.
+Indeed, the cached values are subqueries of $Q$ together with partial variable assignments, hence they can be encoded with $\bigo(|Q|\log |D|)$ bits.
 If we account for the cost of reading the cache in a recursive call and the cost of checking inconsistency (as explained before) directly on Line~\ref{line:dpllreccall}, the time for each $(K,\sigma) \in \rec$ is $\bigot(|D| \cdot \poly(|Q|))$ and the total time is $\bigot(|\rec| \cdot |D|\cdot\poly(|Q|))$. \end{proof}